This page contains affiliate links. Please read our disclosure for more info.

 Style and Fit

 Unlike many travel pants, Bluffworks jeans don’t look like technical pants.
-They look like normal jeans in a slightly faded indigo blue with all the traditional denim details like five pockets, brass rivets, and dual stitching in contrasting yellow and orange thread.
+They look like normal jeans in an indigo blue with all the traditional denim details like five pockets, brass rivets, and dual stitching in contrasting yellow and orange thread.

 We love the classic styling without any unnecessary details or branding (just a simple Bluffworks patch on the back).